Proof of Funds for Indian Students Applying to Study Abroad

 3. Scholarship Letters

-If you have been given a scholarship, the student can also attach the scholarship letter as evidence of financial capacity.
-The University/ Institution that grants the scholarship often provides this letter.
+If you have been given a scholarship, you can also attach the scholarship letter as evidence of financial capacity.
+The university or institution that grants the scholarship often provides this letter.
 In case you have received a Governmental Grant, you are required to attach a copy of the same as well.
 ReadStudy Abroad Scholarships

 4. Affidavit of Support/ Sponsorship